- Open Source CEO by Bill Kerr

 To truly validate a market, you usually need to know what the market is.
 Therein lies Sidebar’s problem.
 What was their market?

 Whether it was the Chief model of private network and leadership development, BNI’s worldwide referral pushing parade or the global executive coaching market, said to be valued at approximately $9.3 billion as of 2024, they knew there was a market.
-Take look at some of the data below.
-Growth in revenue, tick.
+Take a look at some of the data below.
+Revenue growth, tick.
 Positive impact on productivity, satisfaction and more, tick.
 And the final thing, companies are willing to pay to develop their leaders.

-Armed with these insights, Lexy was able to go and raise a $13.5 million seed round from Foundation Capital, Scribble Ventures, Pinterest co-founder Evan Sharp and a number of other helpful angels.
+Armed with these insights, Lexy was able to go and raise a $13.5 million seed round from Foundation Capital, Scribble Ventures, Pinterest co-founder Evan Sharp and several other helpful angels.
 Next stage: hiring.

 Employee #1: Asher King